 All aboard for action-packed adventures

 Outdoor adventurers visit for big game fishing and four wheel driving (4WD) through wild, untamed landscapes.
-Wildlife adventures visit for unrivalled aquatic experiences like shark cage diving and swimming with sea lions, dolphins or massive bluefin tuna.
+Wildlife adventures visit for unrivalled aquatic experiences like shark cage diving and swimming with sea lions or dolphins.

 Experienced surfers flock to the Eyre Peninsula’s deserted surf beaches to ride the big waves and beach breaks.